mhantsch/maxtend/documentation/documentation.md

 Usually, modifiers pressed on one hand are combined with keys from the other hand.
 So, a left shift activated by holding down `s` should be combined with characters from the right hand, such as `h`, `n`, `l`, `y`, `m` etc. and vice versa.

 Pressing one of the hrm keys together (within a short interval) with keys from the same hand will automatically activate the primary letter of the hrm key.
-This prevents the inadertant activation of mods during fast finger rolls on neighbouring keys.
+This prevents inadvertant activation of mods during fast finger rolls on neighbouring keys.

 It is still possible to type mods with keys from the same hand, but you will have to intentionally hold down the mod for a little while before tapping the next key.